scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This section tries to clarify this question, giving an overview of the relationships between SCION and other approaches.
 This section discusses what properties can be achieved by extending existing protocols, already deployed in the wild, and what properties can only be achieved with an approach like SCION.

-## SCION and RPKI
-One might ask why SCION could not just rely on RPKI.
-Summarising the points discussed in this document, the CP-PKI distinguishes itself because of its trust model, which comprises independent trust roots that are a fundamental building block for SCION's Isolation Domains.
-RPKI's trust model follows the same structure as the IP allocation hierarchy, where the five RIRs run a CA. This clashes with the trust model required for SCION's Isolation Domains, therefore the SCION control plane would not be able to leverage RPKI instead of the CP-PKI.
-In addition, RPKI is only meant to provide authorisation, but not authentication.
-SCION indeed does not provide, by design, IP authorisation.
-Rather, some of IP-to-SCION's coexistence mechanisms mentioned earlier (SIAM, SBAS) leverage RPKI for IP origin attestation.

 ## SCION and Segment Routing
 Given its path-aware properties, some of SCION's characteristics might seem similar to the ones provided by Segment Routing (SR) {{RFC8402}}.
 There are, however, fundamental differences that distinguish and motivate SCION.
 The most salient one is that Segment Routing is designed to be deployed across a single trusted domain.
 SR therefore does not focus on security, which remains an open question, as outlined in {{I-D.spring-srv6-security-consideration}}.